 The academic streams of the Young Leaders Program align with the University of Melbourne's undergraduate degrees to give students valuable insight into what their future studies and career path might look like.
 Sometimes it can be difficult choosing what to study at university, so YLP provides the perfect taster for students trying to make big decisions about life beyond school.

-The Bachelor of Arts stream gives fascinating insight into the world of humanities and social sciences by exploring areas such as psychology, media and communications, criminology, philosophy and drama.
-Our innovative and highly interactive workshops and excursions are designed to inspire passion for the arts and further develop key learning skills such as reflective, critical and independent thinking, problem solving and evidence-based decision making.
-This stream will leave students with connections, stories and a greater understanding of the diverse subject choices offered through a Bachelor of Arts degree.
+This stream provides a fascinating insight into the world of humanities and social sciences by exploring areas such as psychology, media and communications, criminology, philosophy, drama and environmental studies.
+Our innovative and highly interactive workshops and excursions are designed to encourage students to explore outside their comfort zone, inspire a passion for the arts and further develop key learning skills such as reflective, critical and independent thinking, problem solving and evidence-based decision making.
+This stream will leave students with lifelong connections and a greater understanding of the diverse subject choices offered through a Bachelor of Arts degree.

 PERSONAL DEVELOPMENT FOR FUTURE LEADERS

 This stream is designed for students who want to build leadership skills to apply at school, in their future career, or in life in general.
 Through practical workshops led by professional practitioners, students will explore what it means to be a leader and how they might lead an effective team using different leadership styles.
 Students will embark on a challenging journey that builds self-confidence and enhances communication skills by working in small teams and preparing a leadership presentation to the group.
 Students have the opportunity to explore self-motivation, resilience and empathy towards others.
 They will also examine their own values and strengths and understand how to create their own personal branding to shape themselves and their future careers.
 By the end of the week, participants will have learnt tips, tools, and tricks to help them work effectively in a group across a multitude of settings.